-Depending on how much time you have on your hands to manage all the bookings that need to be done, you can either do it yourself of get someone to do it for you (we choose the latter).
-I always advise people to book their own trips so that they can cut out the middle man, unless it’s a group tour which can be a nightmare to manage.
-If you have time on your hands I always use the following websites to search for reasonable flights; skyscanner.com, momondo.co.za & the flight centre .
+Depending on how much time you have on your hands to manage all the bookings that need to be done, you can either do it yourself of get someone to do it for you (we chose the latter).
+I always advise people to book their own trips so that they can cut out the middle man, unless it’s a group tour which can be a bit of a nightmare to manage.
+If you have time on your hands and would also like to save some cents, you can use the following websites I always use to search for reasonable flights; skyscanner, momondo, travelstart & the flight centre .

 You will be glad to know that for South Africans there is no visa required to enter Thailand.

-Thailand, like South Africa has a variety of accommodation ranging from a 5* to backpackers and hostels.
-During our time there we used city hotels and resorts for different experiences.
+Thailand, like South Africa has a variety of accommodation ranging from 5* to backpackers and hostels.
+During our stay we used city hotels and resorts for different experiences.
 Resorts by the beach are my pick.
-Nothing beats having a beach at a stone throw away, the smell of the sea, the sound of the waves crashing into each other and the beautiful sight of calm blue seas.
+Nothing beats having a beach a stone throw away, the smell of the sea, the sound of the waves crashing into each other and the beautiful sight of calm blue seas.

-Again my advise would be to only book your most important transfers coming onto the country and going back home only.
-In this way you will save a lot of money and you will remove the stress of making sure that you get to the airport in time and delegate it to someone else.
+My advise would be to only book your most important transfers coming into the country and going back home only.
+In this way you will save a lot of money and remove the stress of making sure that you get to the airport in time and delegate it to someone else.
 I say this because I found that it is easy to get cheaper rides once you are familiar with the transport system.
-We made the worse mistake of booking all our transfers in advance and we soon found out that we threw money down the drain.
+We made a huge mistake of booking all our transfers in advance and we soon found out that we threw money down the drain.
 Had we booked our transfers on arrival we would have saved 80% of the amount we spent (true story).

 The mostly used mode of public transport in Thailand are motorbikes and tuk-tuk which are very reasonable.
 The most you are likely to pay is 200Bt to move around town, anything more than that is a rip off.

 I always say it is better to book your activities when you get to the destination.
 That gives you enough time to go through all the available brochures and also allows you space to bargain.
-Believe me when I say you need to polish our bargaining skill because they will be tested wherever you go.
+Believe me when I say you need to polish your bargaining skills because they will be tested wherever you go.

 Things to do

-The City Tour of Phuket, you have to do but go for the afternoon tour so that you can get to the spectacular viewpoint and get to experience the sun setting at the Promtep Cape Sunset.
-Visit the cashew nuts and the bee factories they have very interesting stuff.
-Chose your tours carefully, go for one with less activities but gives you the most time, in that way you will get to have a lot of interactions because most tours are rushed and less informative, leaving you empty.
+You have to do the City Tour of Phuket, but go for the afternoon tour so that you can get to the spectacular viewpoint and get to experience the sun setting at the Promtep Cape Sunset.
+Visit the cashew nuts and the bee factories, they have very interesting stuff.
+Choose your tours carefully, go for one with less activities but gives you more time, that way you will get to have a lot of interactions because most tours are rushed and less informative, leaving you empty.
 Try to visit as many Islands as possible and experience snorkeling.

-Phi Phi Islands are a must do, it offers an opportunity to snorkel until you can’t do it anymore.
-Don’t miss out on an opportunity to do water sports such as kayaking, board surfing, jet skiing and boat cruises.
+Phi Phi Islands Tour is a must do, it offers an opportunity to snorkel until you can’t do it anymore.
+Also don’t miss out on an opportunity to do water sports such as kayaking, board surfing, jet skiing and boat cruises.

 The Elephant Sanctuary is one of the places one has to visit.
-An elephant is very significant in the Thai culture and therefore there is a variety of Elephant sanctuaries you can visit.
+An elephant has great significance in the Thai culture and therefore, there is a variety of Elephant sanctuaries you can visit.
 In most sanctuaries you get to play and feed the elephants, however some do not offer sitting at the back of the elephant activities.

 There is abundance of massage parlours that offer a variety of massages, the most important in this instance being the Original Thai Massage.
 Visit the various markets and strike best deals.
 Before visiting Thailand make sure that your dancing shoes are dusted because there will be a lot of partying.